Peer critique

-Peer critique, a specialized form of critique, is the common practice of writers reviewing and providing constructive criticism of each other's work before that work is turned in for credit or professional review.
-Writers in many genres and professions including fiction writers and technical writers use some form of peer critique as part of their process of writing.
+Peer critique, a specialized form of critique, is the common practice of professional peers, especially writers, reviewing and providing constructive criticism of each other's work before that work is turned in for credit or professional review.

+Writers in many genres and professions, including fiction writers and technical writers, use some form of peer critique as part of their process of writing.
 It is also commonly used as an instructional technique in school writing settings.
-Peer critique may also be referred to as peer review, writing groups, writing circles, or writing workshop.
+Peer critique may also be referred to as peer review or a writing workshop.
+Writers who gather to critique each others' work are often called writing circles.

 In action

 In the classroom

 Peer critique has long been used as part of the process of teaching writing from primary school to secondary and post-secondary education.
 In traditional classrooms power and authority can often be teacher-centric, with teachers correcting work to their own vision of ideal writing.
 Many researchers have found that peer critique offers a complementary style of feedback Whereas teacher feedback may focus on general comments and error correction, peers tend to give specific, deep comments on the work before them rather than correcting to an ideal.
 Peer critique, furthermore, is used to help students to become better reviewers of their own work and more self-regulated learners.
 When working on similar assignments, this method of group learning can be used to help students understand audience reception of their work in a group of peers.
 In his groundbreaking 1973 book Writing without Teachers, Peter Elbow stated a powerful argument for peer-only writing classes, eliminating the teacher from the process entirely.
 Many informal writing groups still use Elbow's methods for peer critique.

 Peer critique is said to have two primary goals: 1) to get feedback from peers in order to make revisions and edits to their papers and 2) to learn how to give feedback to peers.
 Related to this second goal, peer critique has been found to be useful to those who provide critiques, helping students to develop analytical and critical thinking abilities and become better able to judge their own writing.
 Proponents of using peer critique in the classroom say that it prepares students for lifelong learning and writing by practicing group feedback techniques they may use throughout their school years and into their professional lives.

 Although widely used, there are some critiques of using peer critique in classrooms.
 Most of these critiques revolve around student difficulty giving meaningful feedback to their peers.
 Students who have little experience critiquing work may not yet have the skills to make meaningful revision suggestions on other peoples' writing.
 Instructors who scaffold, or provide specific models and expectations for peer review processes experience better outcomes for student learners.
 Students may also be uncomfortable sharing their unfinished work with their peers, prompting discussions about the writing process, rewriting, revising, and editing.
 Finally, students may feel that incorporating feedback from their peers makes their work less their own.